kasper-agg/SCamPi/README.md

 * vlc and cvlc
 * uvcdynctrl (and import corresponding file: uvcdynctrl -i /usr/share/uvcdynctrl/data/046d/logitech.xml)
 * some more...

+## Hardware
+* Raspberry Pi 1,2,3,4 should all be supported at some point
+* PIR sensor
+* Logitech webcam (I have two QuicCam UltraVision camera's but the concept should work on others too)
+* more...

 ## TODO Part I
 * make init script stable (stop seems a bit flakey right now)